-Harley-Davidson Motor Company, Inc. warrants for any new 2023 Harley-Davidson motorcycle that an authorized Harley-Davidson dealer will repair or replace without charge any parts found under normal use to be defective in factory materials or workmanship.
-Such repair or replacement of defective parts will be Harley-Davidson's sole obligation and your sole and exclusive remedy under this limited warranty.
+Harley-Davidson warrants for any new 2022 Harley-Davidson motorcycle that an authorized Harley-Davidson dealer will repair or replace without charge any parts found on your motorcycle that malfunction or fail during normal use during the applicable coverage period due to an issue with factory supplied materials or factory workmanship.
+Such repair or replacement of failed parts will be Harley-Davidson's sole obligation and your sole and exclusive remedy under this limited warranty.
 This limited warranty applies only for the duration identified below.

-No person, including Harley-Davidson dealers, may modify, extend, or waive any part of this warranty.
+No person, including Harley-Davidson dealers, may modify, extend or waive any part of this warranty.
 As a condition of this warranty, you are responsible for properly using, maintaining, and caring for your motorcycle as outlined in your Owner's Manual.
 Harley-Davidson recommends that you maintain copies of all maintenance records and receipts.